netlify/netlify-identity-widget/README.md

 // Log out the user
 netlifyIdentity.logout();

 // refresh the user's JWT
 // Note: this method returns a promise. netlifyIdentity.refresh().then((jwt)=>console.log(jwt))

+// Change language
+netlifyIdentity.setLocale('en');

 // Access the underlying GoTrue JS client.
 // Note that doing things directly through the GoTrue client brings a risk of getting out of